Dustyroom/flat-kit-doc/_docs/outlines.md

   {{ notice-text | markdownify }}
 </div>

+**TIP:** Combinations of the settings in Outline Image Effect let you control the behavior of the outlines quite widely already.
+You can get even more control on the outlines using the [*Outline parameters of Stylized Surface shader*](/stylized-surface/#outline) in addition to the global Outline effect.
+Also, the [*Rim*](/stylized-surface/#rim) parameter of *Stylized Surface* and [*Outline parameters of Stylized Surface shader*](/stylized-surface/#outline) can accentuate object's edges, often it looks like a partial outline, which can be helpful.
+{:.notice--success}

 ### Setting up Flat Kit Outline (URP)

 If you are working in a Universal Rendering Pipeline (URP) project, the post processing components you used to put on the camera in the old Built-In RP ('Standard', '3D' project) — they are called 'Renderer Features' in URP and can be found in the settings of the Forward Renderer.